Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

 ## Requirements:

-- **You** are allowed only pure Python - no C!
+- **You** are allowed to use only pure Python - no C!

-  You can use any standard library that you wish but non-standard imports are **not allowed**.
+  You can use any standard library that you wish including non-standard libraries but those are not advised.

 - Code standards (PEP, organization, OOP etc) are **NOT counted** - only execution time is counted.

-- Your script **HAS** to have a function/method named `is_vampire_number` that takes one integer as a argument.
-  - This is for easier testing.
+- Your script **HAS** to have a function/method named `is_vampire_number` that takes one integer as a argument - this is for easier testing.

   - Example for function:
    ```